arnosimons/arnosimons.github.io/_posts/2022-03-19-wikipedia-philosophers.md

 A name's color indicates to which "community" that philosopher belongs.
 To define the communities, I used the [Louvain method](https://en.wikipedia.org/wiki/Louvain_method), a widely-used alghorithm that optimizes the relative density of edges inside communities with respect to edges outside communities.

-Overall, the found communities seem to make sense.
+Overall, the communities seem to make sense.
 For example, here are communities of Ancient Greek and Roman philosophers intermingling with Persian and scholastic philosophers.

 <img src="/img/wiki-philosophers/ancients.png" />